 Mike and I, and our many contributors, stand by this argument, but we did not realize how prescient our position would be as we wrote the manuscript.

 How to Find Top Talent

-On episode #003 of The Talent War Podcast: “Are You Actually A Leader, or Just A Play-Actor?”, my co-host Tom Lokar and I, challenge every CHRO to step up beyond their job responsibilities and start mobilizing teams towards actual growth and innovation.
+On episode #003 of The Talent War Podcast: “Leadership Really Is Everything- Time to Step Up”, my co-host Tom Lokar and I challenge every CHRO to step up beyond their job responsibilities start mobilizing teams towards actual growth and innovation.
 Individuals who are good at this role are capable of connecting the customer experience and the employee experience.
 Hence, being able to tell the story and value behind the entire process.

 The criticality of the CHRO could hardly be clearer – reason #1 to have a true leader in the role, an A-player, one of character and vision.
 A driver, one with “effective intelligence,” providing and leading solutions where no book or best practice existed before.

-2021 has given us ample evidence, and the argument couldn’t be stronger for CHROs to STEP UP and INTO leadership and leverage their full value – their experience, their ideas on talent strategies and DRIVE the narrative and solutions.
+2021 has given us ample evidence.
+The argument couldn’t be more potent for CHROs to STEP UP and INTO leadership and leverage their total value – their experience, ideas on talent strategies, and DRIVE the narrative and solutions.
 HR isn’t at the table any longer, as Tracy Keogh (former CHRO of HP) says, “HR IS the table.”

 And now, it’s their era to define.